What is a CDN?

 2. Traditional web hosting solutions aren’t enough

-The traditional web hosting methods are not enough anymore and a CDN network made up of several edge servers deployed in various geographical locations now play a very important role and surpasses the computing resources of traditional web hosting and delivers the high-quality and rich multimedia content in cost-effective and reliable way.
+The traditional web hosting methods are not enough anymore and a CDN network made up of several edge servers deployed in various geographical locations now plays a very important role and surpasses the computing resources of traditional web hosting and delivers high-quality and rich multimedia content in a cost-effective and reliable way.

 3. SEO advantages